sevvandi/netseer_paper/netseer-py/README.md

 # Netseer

-NOTE: For installation instructions from the netseer_paper repository, refer to `/netseer_paper/README.md`.
-This README is a direct copy from the original [GitHub repository](https://github.com/sevvandi/netseer-python).
-The instructions are still up to date, but doesn't cover paper specific tasks like building from source.

 ## Predicting graph structure from a time series of graphs

-This is a Python implementation of [*netseer*](https://arxiv.org/abs/2507.05806).
-Netseer is a tool that outputs a predicted graph based on a time series graph sequence

-## Purpose

-The goal of netseer is to predict the graph structure including new nodes and edges from a time series of graphs.
+`netseer` predicts the graph structure including new nodes and edges from a time series of graphs.
+It adapts Flux Balance Analysis, a method used in metabolic network reconstruction to predict the structure of future graphs.
-The methodology is explained in the preprint (Kandanaarachchi et al. 2025).

 ## Installation

-This package is available on PyPI, and can be installed with PIP or with a Package Manager:
+This package is available for installation on PyPI:

 ``` Bash
 pip install netseer